Robertgreenwood27/bookapp/content/chapter3.md

 *I guess we go again.*

 With a groan that seemed to come from the depths of his soul, Arris pushed himself to his feet.
-He stared at his reflection in the mirror, barely recognizing the pale, haunted face that stared back at him.
-The veins beneath his skin pulsed darkly, and his eyes swirled with shadowy depths.
+Arris barely recognized the being that stared back from the mirror.
+Pale as death, with veins pulsing darkly beneath paper-thin skin, he looked more specter than human.
+His eyes, once windows to his soul, now appeared as vortexes of living shadow, hinting at the immense and terrifying power that churned within him.

 *Another day.
 Another mask.
 How long can I keep this up?
 Do I even want to?*